nabilgrouprobin/javascript-practice/README.md

 - HTML = Hyper Text MarkUp Language
 - nesting = element inside an element
 - multiple spaces are combined into 1 space
+- newline also count as converted space
+- webpage is a single page of website
+- CSS = Cascading Style Sheets